Enter your address to start comparing Vodafone deals available to you:

 Yes.
 If you don't want to use the included Vodafone Wi-Fi Hub router, you can use your own, provided this has been approved by Openreach.

-Vodafone broadband should be easy to set up and does not usually require an engineer visit, and should work straight out of the box.
+Vodafone broadband should be easy to set up and does not usually require an engineer visit, unless you haven't had an Openreach FTTC connection installed or you are installing a full fibre connection.

-All users need to do is connect their Wi-Fi Hub to their phone socket.
+For Vodafone Superfast deals, all you need to do is connect your Wi-Fi Hub to your phone socket.
 If you have a single socket, you'll need to use the microfilter that’s included in the box.
 However, this isn't required if you have a dual socket.
 In this case, all you have to do is plug the DSL cable directly into the socket and plug the other end into your router.

 Then, all that's needed is to connect the router to a power supply and turn it on, and you should be good to go.